pirl/pirl-docs/content/masternodes/Premium Masternodes/_index.en.md

 ---
-title: Masternodes
+title: Premium Masternodes
-weight: 2
+weight: 1
-pre: "<b>2. </b>"
+pre: "<b>1. </b>"
-chapter: true
+disableToc: true
 ---

-# Masternodes
+# Premium Masternodes

 ![](/masternodes/images/masternodes.jpg)

 **Premium Masternodes** are the top-tier masternodes in the ecosystem.
 They provide network security by storing the blockchain data and relaying transaction in the blockchain as well as serving as content and storage masternodes.
 The premium masternodes will be additionally rewarded with
 % of the fees of Poseidon platform.

-**Storage Masternodes** (released in September 2018) will provide digital downloads for the marketplace, and will be used as a backup file server.
-Further they will be able to privately store data for dApps hosted on the PIRL platform.

-**Content Masternodes** Will provide file storage for the publicly accessible media and data needed for dApps and the marketplace.